A big thanks to Asus Singapore for sending a loan unit for the ProArt PA32UCX monitor for this review.

 The design looks simple, functional.
 Bezels are thin.
 The pixels look like they are directly on the display's surface which is nice.

-4K resolution on a 32-inch monitor is just nice.
-It makes everything look sharp.
-There's plenty of desktop space or resolution to work with, and the user interface elements are still sufficiently big and comfort to see.
+4K UHD resolution on a 32-inch monitor makes everything look sharp.
+There's plenty of desktop space or resolution to work with.

 The display has a matte surface with some anti-glare feature.
 When reflecting a strong light source, the lights will diffuse into a white haze.
 If you're looking at the display from the front, it looks fine unless you have light source behind you.
 The shading hood will minimise light from the top and sides.